 Keyera is actively involved in U.S. NGL and iso-octane markets.
 Keyera makes a significant percentage of its propane and iso-octane sales into U.S. markets and also purchases NGLs in U.S. markets, particularly condensate and butane.
-Keyera's reliance on these markets means that it is subject to downturns in the U.S. economy, weather patterns in the U.S., U.S. regulatory changes, protectionist actions by U.S. legislators and other political developments, all of which could have an adverse impact on Keyera's financial results.
+Keyera's reliance on these markets means that it is subject to downturns in the U.S. economy, adverse weather patterns in the U.S. (such as hurricanes and tropical storms), U.S. regulatory changes, protectionist actions by U.S. legislators and other political developments, all of which could have an adverse impact on Keyera's financial results.

-Keyera has expanded its presence in the U.S. by: (a) the incorporation of its American subsidiary, KEI, with its office located in Houston, Texas, (b) the addition of contracted NGL terminalling and storage capacity at Mont Belvieu, Texas, Hutchinson, Kansas (which is near Conway), and Marysville, Michigan; and (c) the acquisition and development of the Hull Rail and Truck Terminal.
+Keyera has expanded its presence in the U.S. by: (a) the incorporation of its American subsidiary, KEI, with its office located in Houston, Texas, (b) the addition of contracted NGL terminalling and storage capacity at Mont Belvieu, Texas, Hutchinson, Kansas (which is near Conway), and Marysville, Michigan; and (c) the acquisition and development of the Hull Terminal including a pipeline connected to third party facilities at Mont Belvieu.
 While the growth of Keyera's operations in the U.S. enhances its ability to access large U.S. markets, it also presents a number of risks, including increased regulatory and compliance obligations and costs, risks associated with potential non-compliance and civil liability exposure.
 The U.S. tends to be a litigious environment with larger damages awards compared to Canada.
 In some instances, Keyera may be subject to the exclusive jurisdiction of the U.S. courts.
-In addition, income tax laws relating to Keyera's U.S. operations may be changed in a manner which adversely affects Keyera.
-With the recent political changes in the United States it is uncertain how U.S. policy may affect Keyera and the energy industry in Canada generally.
+In addition, tax laws relating to Keyera's U.S. operations may be changed in a manner which adversely affects Keyera.
+With the evolving political dynamics in the U.S., including increasing protectionist sentiment, the reopening of trade agreements, and efforts to reduce regulation in many U.S. industries, the competitive position of Keyera and the Canadian energy industry overall may become increasingly uncertain and challenging in relation to the U.S.

-While KEI has a small staff in its Houston office, as well as employees and contractors at its Hull Rail and Truck Terminal, portions of Keyera's U.S. operations are managed by Canadian personnel with limited expertise in U.S. regulation.
+While KEI has a small staff in its Houston office, as well as employees and contractors at its Hull Terminal, portions of Keyera's U.S. operations are managed by Canadian personnel with limited expertise in U.S. regulation.
 To mitigate this risk, Keyera engages: (a) U.S. counsel and other consultants from time to time to assist with identifying and complying with applicable state and federal laws; and (b) customs brokers to assist with the import/export compliance requirements.
 Keyera monitors developments and trends that may affect NGL and iso-octane transportation, terminalling and sales in the U.S. and its risk management committee considers the risk profile of the U.S. operations when evaluating Keyera's risk mitigation strategies.
 Keyera has also attempted to implement strategies to reduce the exposure of its Canadian assets to civil claims in the U.S. There is no guarantee that any of these activities will have the effect of reducing the risks associated with its permanent operations in the U.S. or with Keyera's access to U.S. markets, particularly for propane and iso-octane sales and condensate and butane purchases.